 What’s more, fish protein may be especially beneficial for reducing hunger levels and appetite.

-One study evaluating the effects of beef, chicken and fish protein showed that fish protein had the greatest impact on feelings of fullness (28).
+One study evaluating the effects of beef, chicken, and fish protein showed that fish protein had the greatest impact on feelings of fullness (

-Cottage cheese is a great source of protein and an excellent snack for those looking to lose weight.
+Cottage cheese is a great source of protein and an excellent snack.

-What’s more, one study even found that cottage cheese and eggs had similar effects on fullness in 30 healthy adults (32).
+What’s more, one study involving 30 healthy adults showed that cottage cheese and eggs had similar effects on fullness (

-However, the truth is that potatoes can be a filling and nutritious part of a healthy diet.
+However, the truth is, potatoes can be filling and an important part of a nutrient-rich diet.

-Potatoes rank as one of the world’s most filling foods and supply a specific compound that may decrease appetite and food intake.
+Potatoes rank as one of the world’s most filling foods.
+They supply a specific compound that may decrease appetite and food intake.

 Lean meat can efficiently reduce hunger and appetite between meals.

-In one study, people who ate a high-protein meal including meat consumed 12% less food by weight at dinner than those who ate a high-carb, meatless meal (40).
+In one study, people who ate a high protein meal including meat consumed 12% less food by weight at dinner than those who ate a high carb, meatless meal (

-Multiple studies prove that legumes have a powerful effect on hunger and appetite.
+Multiple studies have shown that legumes have a powerful effect on hunger and appetite.

-One study in 43 young men noted that a high-protein meal with beans and peas increased feelings of fullness and reduced appetite and hunger more than a high-protein meal with veal and pork (42).
+One study involving 43 young adults noted that a high protein meal with beans and peas increased feelings of fullness and reduced appetite and hunger more than a high protein meal with veal and pork (

-Another review of nine studies reported that people felt 31% more full after eating pulses, a type of legume, compared to high-carb meals of pasta and bread (43).
+Another review of nine studies reported that people felt 31% more full after eating pulses, a type of legume, compared to high carb meals of pasta and bread (

 Watermelon has a high water content to keep you hydrated and full while supplying a minimal number of calories.

-Plus, foods with a lower calorie density have been linked to lower body weight and decreased calorie intake (47).
+Plus, foods with a lower calorie density have been linked to decreased calorie intake (

-In fact, in one study in 49 women, replacing oat cookies with an equal number of calories from fruit significantly reduced calorie intake and body weight (48).
+In fact, in one study involving 49 people, replacing oat cookies with an equal number of calories from fruit significantly reduced calorie intake and body weight (

 Cutting back on calories doesn’t mean you have to constantly feel hungry or unsatisfied between meals.

-Paired with an active lifestyle and well-rounded diet, these low-calorie foods can keep you feeling satisfied throughout the day.
+Paired with an active lifestyle and well-rounded diet, these low calorie foods can keep you fulfilled throughout the day.